MuzzammilShah/Road-to-AI/docs/Books/AI-Engineering/chapter-5.md

 - Decompose a prompt into smaller prompts targeting different subtask.
 - Read the prompting guide provided by the developer (if any).
 - Use the model playground to understand the model.
-- Version your prompts - Test you changes systematically.
+- Version your prompts - Test your changes systematically.
 - Standardize your evaluation metrics and evaluation data, so that we can compare the performance of different tasks.
 - Evaluate your prompt for the system as a whole.
-As sometimes it way do well for a subtask but bad for the whole system.
+As sometimes it may do well for a subtask but bad for the whole system.

 &nbsp;